Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 A plugin conflict occurs when one or more plugins interfere with each other, your website theme, or the WordPress core files.

-This can happen for various reasons, such as outdated plugins, incompatible software, bad coding practices, or resource competition when two plugins try to do the same task.
+This can happen for various reasons, such as outdated plugins, incompatible software, bad coding practices, or when two plugins try to perform the exact same job, causing them to clash.

-When a plugin conflict occurs, your WordPress site will show signs of it.
-Some common signs are a blank white screen, disorganized layouts, error messages, an overall unstable site, and more.
+When a plugin conflict occurs, your WordPress site will usually show clear symptoms.
+Common ones include a blank white screen, broken or disorganized layouts, unexpected error messages, and overall site instability.

-That said, let’s look at different ways to check for WordPress plugin conflicts on your website.
-You can manually check for conflicts by deactivating them or use a plugin to enable troubleshooting mode.
+Now, let’s look at different ways to check for WordPress plugin conflicts on your website.
+You can manually check for conflicts by deactivating plugins or use a troubleshooting plugin to isolate the problem.

-We will cover both methods and share tips to avoid conflicts in the future, so simply click the links below to jump ahead to any section.
+We’ll cover both methods and share tips to avoid conflicts in the future.
+You can use the links below to jump to any section:

 Method 1: Disable All Plugins & Activate Them Manually

-The easiest way to see if there is a plugin conflict is to deactivate all the plugins on your site and then activate them one by one.
+The easiest way to see whether there is a plugin conflict is to deactivate all the plugins on your site and then activate them one by one.

-Disabling plugins will help you check if the WordPress error you are facing is plugin-related or not.
-If you are, then reactivating each plugin one at a time should help pinpoint which plugin is causing the problem.
+Disabling plugins will help you check whether the WordPress error you’re facing is plugin-related.
+If it is, reactivating each plugin one at a time will help you pinpoint which plugin is causing the problem.

-To start deactivating plugins, you’ll need to head to Plugins » Installed Plugins in your WordPress dashboard.
+If you can still access your admin dashboard, you’ll need to head to Plugins » Installed Plugins page.
 After that, simply click the ‘Deactivate’ option under the plugin name.

 Alternatively, you can also bulk deactivate plugins on your site.